lioumens/UW-SGSA-Website/website.md

 files (`.yaml`, `.toml`, `.md`, etc) files and translate these into `.html` files.
 These simplify the process which allows you to focus on your content instead of the details of web development (making sure the webpage is viewable on different screen size and browsers, etc.).
-Luckily, SGS's normally have many free pre-made customizable templates that take of those issues for you.
+Luckily, SSG's normally have many free pre-made customizable templates that take of those issues for you.

 * [Hugo Themes](https://themes.gohugo.io/)
 * [Jekyll Themes](http://jekyllthemes.org/)

-Of course, there's more you can do with SGS's.
+Of course, there's more you can do with SSG's.
 You may choose to create your own design page.
-Most SGS's provide a templating engine as well so that you can design "components" (sidebard, navbars) and plug them in to every page to make the pages look more uniform.
+Most SSG's provide a templating engine as well so that you can design "components" (sidebard, navbars) and plug them in to every page to make the pages look more uniform.